Podchaser Logo

 Search Episodes...

-Earlier this year, the French politician Jacques Delors died at the age of 98.
+At the end of last year, the French politician Jacques Delors died at the age of 98.
 Delors is best remembered for his time as president of the European Commission from the mid 1980s to the mid 1990s.
-During that time, the European Community became t
+During that time, the European Community be

 Yanis Varoufakis talks about being banned in Germany for supporting the Palestinian cause, and then about the transformation he analyzes in his new book, Technofeudalism: What Killed Capitalism.Behind the News, hosted by Doug Henwood, covers th